gromacs/gromacs/docs/user-guide/mdp-options.rst

    [array]
    Zero, one or more lambda values for which Delta H values will be determined and written to dhdl.xvg every :mdp:`nstdhdl` steps.
-Values must be between 0 and 1.
+Values must be greater than or equal to 0; values greater than 1 are allowed but should be used carefully.
 Only the bonded interactions are controlled with this component of the lambda vector.

 .. mdp:: restraint-lambdas